Meet the Therapists

 Jo Richardson, LMSW

-Bonnie M. Griffin, LLMSW
+Bonnie M. Griffin, LMSW

 I have been serving my community for the past 13 years working in a variety of settings and populations including adults, children and families with mental health challenges and developmental disabilities.
 I am also a doula and herbalist and mother of two daughters.
 My current therapy focus is serving women and mothers who are navigating fertility, pregnancy, parenting, and postpartum phases of their lives.
 I also am a knowledgeable therapist for the Highly Sensitive Person (HSP) population.